someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

       ❗ <strong>Remarks:</strong> On February 6 (chapter II) I did mention (as shown in the screenshot) that I had only done a couple public rains and that TekDek wasn't even around to see them.
 I obviously don't need to justify an occasional fake public rain, as it's perfectly fine to do it sparingly, and people do that in front of TekDek all the time.
 Even so, I resumed reading the chat logs and found the context rather interesting: ragz faked a public rain, we told him it was a shitty attempt, and I then said that I didn't want to do one because then people would try to get me muted for it (indicating that I believe there's a distinction between public fake rains and a direct fake rain on beggars, given that I had yet to be warned for it), but I eventually did. <a href="https://i.imgur.com/2A6slNi.png">I also only "rained" on people who are already in on the joke and are well aware that I'm trolling</a>.<br>

-      Either way — as indicated by TekDek's before and after logs — no warnings issued to me by TekDek, whether he was around to witness the rain or not.
+      Either way — as indicated by TekDek's before and after logs — no warnings issued to me by TekDek, whether he was around to witness the rain or not.<br><br>
     </details>

 16. <details><summary><code>2022-11-08 00:54:53	wantingsomeinfofirst	!RAlNON @BIGDICKWHITEBOY 500</code></summary><br>